KKVM

-KKVM (104.7 FM) is a radio station broadcasting an album adult alternative format.
+KKVM (104.7 FM) is a radio station broadcasting a Classic Hits format.
 Licensed to Vail, Colorado, United States, the station is currently owned by Steve Leigh through licensee KNS Broadcasting, LLC.

 History

+The station was the first radio station in Vail.
+KVMT 104-7 signed on the air in 1975.
+Originally owned by Radio Vail, Inc.

-The station was assigned the call letters KSKE on 1989-12-21.
-On 1990-01-29, the station changed its call sign to KSKE-FM.
-On 2009-09-08, the station changed its call sign to KBTB, and on 2011-04-26 to the current KKVM.
+KVMT was sold in 1979 to Vail Mountain Broadcasters.
+The first transmitter location was on top of the Vail Ski area close to the Far East Shelter.
+KVMT broadcasts with a full 100kw of power.
+In the 80's, KVMT moved the transmitter location to the top of Davos' Trail to a new location that provided better reception.
+KVMT changed their call letters to KSKE on December 21, 1989.
+On January 29, 1990, the station changed its call sign to KSKE-FM.
+On September 8, 2009, the station changed its call sign to KBTB, and on 2011-04-26 to the current KKVM.

 In 2011, the station call letters were changed to KKVM.
-The Mile was named after the popular background ski trail "the Mile" between Vail Mountain and Minturn, Colorado.
+The Mile was named after the popular background ski trail known as "The Mile" between Vail Mountain and Minturn, Colorado.
 KKVM subsequently went through numerous ownership and format changes before its current incarnation of playing Classic Hits.

-The Mile is an affiliate of the syndicated Pink Floyd program "Floydian Slip."
+The Mile is an affiliate of the syndicated Pink Floyd program "Floydian Slip" which airs on Saturday nights at 7pm.